New York Central Mohawk: L-3a, b, c

 Two L-2 locomotives were given modifications for dual service work: higher boiler pressure, smaller cylinders, lightweight reciprocating parts, dynamic counterbalancing of the drivers, roller bearings on all axles and so forth.
-The success of these modifications prompted the construction of 65 units of the L-3 class in 1940, 35 of which were built for dual-service and the remaining 30 for freight-only; as a result, the first 35 were equipped with roller bearings on every axle while the remaining 30 had roller bearings on every axle except for the drivers.
-The Class L-3a's were numbered 3000–3034.
-The Class L-3b's were numbered 3035–3049; the L-3c's 3050–3064.
-All were built by American Locomotive Company.
-And all had oval NYC emblems under their smokebox engine number placards.
+The success of these modifications prompted the construction of 65 units of the L-3 class in 1940, 25 of which were built for dual-service and the remaining 40 for freight-only; as a result, the first 25 were equipped with roller bearings on every axle while the remaining 40 had roller bearings on every axle except for the drivers.
+Other major difference between L-3as and L-3b/c included footboard pilots and the addition of a trailing truck booster engine used on the L-3b/c.
+The Class L-3a's were numbered 3000–3024, made by ALCO.
+The Class L-3b's were numbered 3025–3049, with ALCO producing the first ten (3025-3034) and Lima producing the remaining fifteen (3035-3049).
+The L-3c's were essentially 15 additional copies of the ALCO made L-3bs, numbered 3050–3064.
+All had oval NYC emblems under their smokebox engine number placards.

+Notably, the Lima made L-3bs had a distinct smokebox front appearance, with a plated-over Elesco feedwater heater giving them their distinct look.

 All L-3 locomotives were given axle-spacing that could accommodate 72" drivers, but only one was ever fitted with such.
 This locomotive, #3000, paved the way for the final class of Mohawks on the New York Central, the L-4.
 The other 64 engines received 69" drivers.

 L-4a, b’s

 50 L-4 locomotives were produced by the Lima Locomotive Works in 1942.
-None of them had booster engines, although they were built to accommodate them should they be ever needed to start heavy trains, but were never so modified.
-The L-4s were truly dual-purpose locomotives, with 72" drivers, and worked the heaviest freight and passenger trains during the war.
-The L-3 and L-4 classes had huge tenders riding on two six-wheel trucks that were almost as long as the locomotives hauling them, and were mostly coal space with a capacity of 43 tons of coal; water was taken en route using the tender scoop from track pans and thus the locomotives did not need to have a large on-board water capacity.
+None of them had booster engines, although they were built to accommodate them should they ever need to start heavy trains, but were never so modified.
+The L-4s were versatile locomotives, with 72" drivers, and worked the heaviest freight and passenger trains during World War II.

+The L-3 and L-4 classes had large tenders riding on two six-wheel trucks that were almost as long as the locomotives hauling them, and were mostly coal space with a capacity of 43 tons; water was taken en route using the tender scoop from track pans and thus the locomotives did not need to have a large on-board water capacity.
 Some L-4s had Scullin Disc drivers.
 The L4a's and L4b's were numbered 3100-3124 and 3125–3149, respectively, and all were equipped with roller bearings on every axle.
 All L-4a's bore the above-described NYC "passenger" logo plates underneath their front smokebox number plates.

-Many L-4 locomotives were fitted with smoke deflectors after delivery in 1942.
+Many L-4 locomotives were fitted with smoke deflectors around 1945/46, after initial delivery in 1942.